John Lesson 7 Day 2

-Jesus asked the men, “Would you like to get well?”
+4. a.
+Jesus asked the man, “Would you like to get well?”

-“I don’t have anybody to put me in the pool.
-I have no one to put me into the pool when the water bubbles up.
+He answered, “I can’t, sir, I don’t have anybody to put me in the pool when the water bubbles up.
 Someone else always gets there ahead of me.”

 He felt discouraged, hopeless, alone, dependent and pitiful.

-4- a.
-Jesus’ instructed the man to do the impossible—
+b.
+Jesus commanded the man to do the impossible.

 Pick up your mat.

-A young man prayed for me at a conference this summer.
-He said, “I see you sitting on your bed with your face in your hands saying, “I can’t do it!”
+A man once prayed for me and said, “I see you sitting on your bed with your face in your hands saying, “I can’t do it!”

 You light a lamp for me.